equalitie/BotHound/README.md

 plot_intersection(clusters, num_clusters, id_incident, ips, id_incident2 = ..., attack2 = -1)
 ```

 This function will create a bar plot highlighting portions of the clusters which share identical IPs with another incident (specified by variable id_incident2).
-It's also possible to specify a particular attack index.
+It is also possible to specify a particular attack index.

 ## Countries
 This graph explores the country distribution over the clusters.